All Episodes

 Now, if the left wants to discuss this kind of thing and the media wants to talk about it, let's talk about it.

-What financial sacrifices of the Obamas made?
+What financial sacrifices have the Obamas made?

-What money of theirs do they have that is theirs that they have earned?
+What money of theirs do they have that is theirs, that they have earned?

-How many no show jobs has Michelle Obama had?
+How many no-show jobs has Michelle Obama had?

-And then act like they're entitled to do it in the midst of so much economic suffering throughout the country.
+How many people get to spend other people's money like they do and then act like they're entitled to do it in the midst of so much economic suffering throughout the country?

 Mitt Romney's not up there telling people don't go to Las Vegas, don't go to resorts.